ahmadfa-lb/minishell/readme.md

 # Minishell

 Minishell is a minimalistic Unix shell implementation for the 42 curriculum.
-It replicates the behavior of Bash for basic command execution, redirections, pipes, and environment variable handling.
+It replicates the behavior of Bash for command execution, redirections, pipes, and environment variable handling.

 ## Screenshots